 Dr. Kirchhoff studies the molecular biology of Trypanosoma cruzi, the protozoan parasite that causes Chagas disease, and uses recombinant and non-recombinant approaches to develop serodiagnostic assays for this illness.

-Dr. Kirchhoff can be reached at 319-335-6786 or firstname.lastname@example.org.
+Dr. Kirchhoff can be reached by email or phone, 319-335-6786.

 Maria Martino-Cardona, D.V.M. - Clinical Veterinarian, Office of Animal Resources